Central and South Andean communities celebrate Pachamama on August 1, but preparations start the eve before.

 Pachamama is the Quechuan and Aymaran name for Mother Earth.
 It literally means world mother, but also refers to her spirit.
-The Virgin Mary is her closest equivalent in European culture.
+If you need equivalence to understand, she is the Andean Virgin Mary.

-We respect Pachamama all year long, but especially on August 1st across the former Inca Empire in Peru, Ecuador, Bolivia, and parts of Chile and northern Argentina.
+We respect her all year long, but especially on August 1st across Tawantinsuyu, the former Inca Empire in Peru, Ecuador, Bolivia, and parts of Chile and northern Argentina.

-In the southern Andes, August is the coldest month, and it is hard to stay healthy during this time.
+In the central and southern Andes, August is the coldest month, and it is hard to stay healthy during this time.
 That is one of the reasons we honor Pachamama.
-Also, the planting season begins soon, and Pachamama rituals prepare the community for the important planting work ahead.
+Also, the planting season begins soon, and the traditions prepare the community for the important planting work ahead.